List of NXT Women's Champions

 The NXT Women's Championship is a women's professional wrestling championship created and promoted by the American professional wrestling promotion WWE on the NXT brand.
 The championship is generally contested in professional wrestling matches, in which participants execute scripted finishes rather than contend in direct competition.
 The inaugural champion was Paige, who won the title on NXT on June 20, 2013.
-Jacy Jayne is the current champion in her record-tying second reign.
-She defeated Tatum Paxley on Night 1 of NXT: Gold Rush on November 18, 2025, in New York City, New York.
+Kelani Jordan is the current champion in her first reign.
+She won the title by defeating Kendal Grey at Heatwave on August 30, 2026, in Edinburg, Texas.